-Published animal studies demonstrate that the administration of anesthetic and sedation drugs that block NMDA receptors and/or potentiate GABA activity increase neuronal apoptosis in the developing brain and result in long-term cognitive deficits when used for onger than 3 hours.
-The clinical s ficance of these findings is not clear.
-However, based on the available data, the window of vulnerability to these changes is believed to correlate with exposures in the third trimester of gestation through the first several months of life, but may extend out to approximately three years of age in humans (see PRECAUTIONS, Pregnancy and Pediatric Use and Animal Toxicology and/or Pharmacology)
+and/or potentiate GABA activity increase neuronal apoptosis in the developing brain and result in long-term cognitive deficits when used for longer than 3 hours.
+The clinical significance of these findings is not clear.
+However, based on the available data, the window of vulnerability to these changes is believed to correlate with exposures in the third trimester in the pharmacokinetics of midazolam or 1-hydroxy-midazolam were observed when compared to healthy individuals.

+(see PRECAUTIONS, Pregnancy and Pediatric Use and Animal Toxicology and/or Pharmacology).